Criterion-based Heterogeneous Collaborative Filtering for Multi-behavior Implicit Recommendation: Introduction

 \section{Introduction}

-Recommender systems (RS) have been widely utilized in online information systems recently \cite{ricci2011introduction,zhou2019ijcai,zhang2019ijcai,xie2020deep,pan2020ijcai,chen2019ijcai,zhu2020bilinear,li2019hierarchical}.
-The core of RS is to model user-item interaction while capturing the user preference and the underlying intrinsic characteristics \cite{liu2019compositional, he2020lightgcn}.
-Collaborative filtering (CF) \cite{hu2008collaborative} is the most popular paradigm for building a recommender system, which assumes that behaviorally similar users would exhibit similar preferences on items.
-To accomplish this assumption, CF learns parameterized user and item representation and estimates user preferences from the historical interaction data.
-To all appearances, there are two core components to learn CF model, i.e., the base component is user and item embedding, and another is interaction modeling which reconstructs historical interactions based on the user and item embeddings.
-Among the extensive CF methods, matrix factorization (MF) \cite{hu2008collaborative, koren2009matrix} is popular and widely used in many applications \cite{liu2017related}.
-MF maps users and items into a shared latent embedding space, so that user-item interaction can be modeled by their latent factors’ dot product.
-Early works on MF algorithms mainly focused on explicit feedback, where users’ ratings directly reflect their preference on corresponding items \cite{koren2008factorization}.
+Recommender systems (RS) have received extensive attention in information systems in recent years \cite{ricci2011introduction,zhou2019ijcai,chen2020learning,wang2022learning,ju2023comprehensive,qin2023disenpoi}.
+The key point of RS is to depict user-item interaction with the exploration of user preferences and item intrinsic properties~\cite{he2020lightgcn}.
+As a prevalent and basic procedure for constructing a recommender system, Collaborative filtering (CF)~\cite{hu2008collaborative} presumes that users with comparable behavioral characteristics have similar preferences on various items.
+In order to accomplish this assumption, CF learns parameterized user and item representation and estimates user preferences from the historical interaction data.
+Generally, there are two core components to learn the CF model, i.e., the base component is user and item embedding, and another is interaction modeling where historical interactions are reconstructed according to the user and item embeddings.
+Among the extensive CF methods, matrix factorization (MF) \cite{hu2008collaborative, koren2009matrix,liu2021bayesian} is popular and widely used in many applications \cite{liu2017related}.
+Early works on MF algorithms mostly deal with explicit feedback, in which the ratings of users directly imply the preference on corresponding items \cite{koren2008factorization}.
 However, explicit ratings are difficult to obtain in some cases.
-In most cases, our data contains implicit feedback, e.g., users’ purchase history and viewing records.
-Owing to the rapid development of deep learning in computer vision and natural language processing \cite{lecun2015deep,liu2020attention}, there are also some attempts based on neural networks (NN) in the field of recommender systems \cite{hsieh2017collaborative,he2017neural,ebesu2018collaborative,deng2019deepcf,zhang2019star, he2020lightgcn,xue2019deep}.
-These NN-based methods learn low-dimensional user and item embedding vectors and then predict interaction based on the embedding vectors based on various network architectures.
-To learn user preference from implicit data, He et al. \cite{he2017neural} proposed generalized matrix factorization (GMF) which applies representation learning into collaborative filtering.
-GMF replaces the inner product with an embedding layer and a fully connected prediction layer to estimate user–item interactions.
-Inspired by the potential of attention mechanism in correlation learning, attentive collaborative filtering (ACF) \cite{chen2017attentive} is proposed to model the user-item interactions with additional scores of inference items and the observed items by the user.
-To capture the high-order collaborative signals, some graph neural network (GCN) based methods have been proposed leverage the potential semantics, such as Neural Graph Collaborative Filtering (NGCF) \cite{wang2019ngcf}, Disentangled Graph Collaborative Filtering (DGCF) \cite{wang2020disentangled}, LightGCN \cite{he2020lightgcn} and etc.
+In most cases, our data contains implicit feedback~\cite{yang2017improving}, e.g., collecting and viewing records.
+Owing to the success of deep learning in vision and language fields \cite{sang2020context}, there are also several attempts which adopt neural networks (NN) in the field of recommender systems \cite{deng2019deepcf,he2020lightgcn,zhang2021hybrid}.
+These NN-based methods learn low-dimensional user and item embeddings, followed by predicting interaction based on the embedding vectors based on various network architectures.